yutachaos/checkov/README.md

  * Policies support evaluation of [variables](docs/2.Concepts/Evaluations.md) to their optional default value.
  * Supports in-line [suppression](docs/2.Concepts/Suppressions.md) of accepted risks or false-positives to reduce recurring scan failures.
 Also supports global skip from using CLI.
 * [Output](docs/1.Introduction/Results.md) currently available as CLI, JSON, JUnit XML and github markdown and link to remediation [guides](https://docs.bridgecrew.io/docs/aws-policy-index).
+* Integrates with the Bridgecrew platform for customized scanning and automated code fixes.

 ## Screenshots